maria20150403/API-Essentials-and-LLM-Assisted-Support/_episodes/04-api-shell.md

 ## JSON filtering with `jq`

 The `jq` command transforms JSON content through selection and filtering.
-Using the Unix shell "pipe" `|` allows us to take the API response that we recieve from our `curl` command, and process it in varoius ways with `jq`
+Using the Unix shell "pipe" `|` allows us to take the API response that we receive from our `curl` command, and process it in various ways with `jq`